-Study / Document Country Туре Profession Intervention (including parameters) Evidence of effectiveness Larson et al. (2015) United Narrative General This review highlights a range of factors that could be used to Some evidence Title: 'Key concepts of patient safety in radiology' States of America review improve patient safety in radiology, including: Human factors in specific areas Maximise bottom-up processing by making displays clear and legible Minimise visual clutter Maximise top-down processing by presenting information in a consistent, familiar manner Minimise the time and difficulty required to access information When multiple information sources are necessary for a task, display them close together Use redundancy for critical information Capitalize on habits by maximising consistency.
+Study / Document Country Туре Profession Intervention (including parameters) Evidence of effectiveness Larson et al. (2015) of review General This review highlights a range of factors that could be used to improve patient safety in radiology, including: Some evidence in specific areas Title: 'Key concepts of patient safety in radiology' Human factors Maximise bottom-up processing by making displays clear and legible Minimise visual clutter Maximise top-down processing by presenting information in a consistent, familiar manner Minimise the time and difficulty required to access information When multiple information sources are necessary for a task, display them close together Use redundancy for critical information Capitalize on habits by maximising consistency.
 Systems thinking - focus on overall patient care that recognises that the system operates in the larger environment.
 Communication - communication is a combination of Conveyance: unidirectional transmission of information from sender to receive Convergence: bidirectional exchange of information to ensure that shared understanding has been achieved.